DanielleQuinn/shark-demo/README.md

 # shark-demo
 A coding demonstration and activity for Skype a Scientist.
-These data are artificially generated.
-Please note that this is still a work in progress, with very clunky code that will (eventually) be cleaned! :)

 1. Introduction to sharks and importance of sharks to ocean health (not included)

 2. How can we use coding to study and protect sharks? (shark-ppt.pptx)